llpo/mathepa/README.md

 Calling functions in Mathepa either with wrong number of parameters or wrong syntax will always throw an Exception.
-In the next examples _eval_ is called because there's no invalid syntax, grammar or unknown function for instance:
+In the next examples _eval_ is called because there's no invalid syntax, grammar or unknown function:

 ```php
 (new Expression('cos()'))->evaluate();
 (new Expression('cos(30, 60)'))->evaluate();
 ```

 Following examples will throw an exception because of syntax error.
-In these cases _eval_ is never called:
+In the following cases _eval_ is never called:

 ```php